Canada avenges Gold Cup loss to Jamaica but Davies sent off in win at BMO Field

 Leutwiler made his first start in the absence of regular No. 1 Milan Borjan, earning his third cap.

-Jamaica coach Theodore Whitmore also mixed youth alongside veterans Taylor (Minnesota United) and Je-Vaughn Watson (New England Revolution).
+"I guess it's something that we need to address from the (Jamaica Football) Federation point of view," he added.
+"The players were a bit lethargic in the first half of the game."

 The Jamaica starting 11 featured eight of the starters from the Gold Cup final.
-Canada, meanwhile, had just five of the same starters from the quarter-final with Jamaica.
+Canada had just five of the same starters from the tournament quarter-final.

-Canada was without Borjan, Scott Arfield and Steven Vitorio, who all started against Jamaica in the Gold Cup, and the injured Will Johnson.

-Hutchinson had not played for the national team since the end of the failed World Cup qualifying campaign last September.
-The 34-year-old from Brampton, Ont., who is coming off back-to-back Turkish league titles with Besiktas, played 64 minutes to earn cap No. 78 and tie Mark Watson for fifth on Canada's all-time men's list.

 Follow @NeilMDavidson on Twitter